gbaker1976/ui-candidate-test/README.md

 ## First task to be completed
 + In the root of the project, create a meta.txt file.
-+ In that file, include the following on a single line: Start Time: [timestamp]
++ In that file, include the following on a single line: Start Time: [timestamp] <-- the date/time you started the test.
 + Commit this file.
+Your first commit must be of this file and this file only.
 + The 2 hour timer begins after you save and commit your meta.txt file with timestamp.

 ### Bonus points by adding the following to meta.txt file
 + TotalTime: HHmm
 + BrowserTesting: Browser.name Browser.version etc
-+ UnitTest: relative path to your own unit test suite